fshsrobotics/fshsrobotics.github.io/content/pages/c-course/Basics of RobotC.md

 * C reads top to bottom.
 So, the motor is set to 100, nothing happens for 1 second, then it stops.
 * The `=` **makes a change** to a particular variable.
 Here, it's changing the motor speed variable.
 * The `1000` in `wait1Msec(1000)` is an **argument** to the wait function.
 We can change this number if we want it to be longer or shorter.
 * The **motor speed is set**.
-It isn't '**pinged**' - from the point you call `motor[motorL] = 100`, it will run at 100 speed until it is stopped or the program terminates.
+It isn't '**pinged**' - from the point you call `motor[motorL] = 100`, it will run at 100 speed forever until it is stopped or the program terminates.

 ## 2.3 Exercises
 Given the following starting code, copy the code into a new file, call it `simplemotor.c` and save it in your Robotics folder.

 ```c
 #pragma config(Motor, motorA, motorL, tmotorNXT, PIDControl, encoder)